The featured image of this post is based on a picture by Here and now, unfortunately, ends my journey on Pixabay on Pixabay

 • ATATMEL-ICE-BASIC: Basic version with ISP- and USB-cable (good for AVRs with ISP programming),

-I got this particular Atmel-ICE-C from welectron, who appear to have very competitive prices.
+I got this particular Atmel-ICE-C from welectron, who have very competitive prices.
 The basic version is available for €89, and the C version for €109.
 Would I buy it again?
 Well, I hope to use it to debug my systems in combination with Microchip’s MPLAB IDE.
 But let’s see and wait.

 Fusebit Doctor